International Dinner 2018

-During our monthly meeting in May, our branch hosted its annual International dinner held at the Wytheville Golf Club.
+In 2017, during our monthly meeting in May, our branch hosted its annual International dinner held at the Wytheville Golf Club.
 This year’s program was entitled a “An Evening in New Zealand and Australia” presented by our guest speakers, Faye Barker and Mrs. Crockett

 Mrs. Crockett shared how she and Faye along with their spouses traveled abroad to New Zealand.
 They each had brought along beautiful pictures outlining the landscape, the beautiful coastline, architect and some of their souvenirs.
 It was a very interesting and informative program.

 “Staying in Australia and New Zealand, both speakers said the plane ride was something to account for when travelling abroad.”